QUESTIONNAIRE 2, DISTRIBUTED TO

 7/ Shocking images to show us the reality of the camps.

 8/ raised awareness among teenagers about this massacre.
-It is an enriching experience.
+It was a rewarding experience.

 1/ Concentration camps: Jews, disabled, homosexuals.
 During the reign of Hitler.